hypothesis/h/docs/developing/install.rst

 Use pyenv to install Python and tox
 -----------------------------------

-Install 3.6 and tox in pyenv:
+Install Python 3.6 and tox in pyenv:

 .. code-block:: shell